Baron Simon of Wythenshawe

 Baron Simon of Wythenshawe, of Didsbury in the City of Manchester, is a title in the Peerage of the United Kingdom.
-It was created in 1947 for Ernest Simon, an industrialist and politician and his heirs male.
+It was created in 1947 for Ernest Simon, an industrialist and politician, and his heirs male.
 He had previously served as a member of the Manchester City Council and as Lord Mayor of Manchester and is chiefly remembered for the slum clearances and housing projects he initiated in the city, notably the Wythenshawe estate.
 Simon also sat as a Liberal Member of Parliament for Manchester Withington, but joined the Labour Party in 1946.
-As of 2022 the title is held by his granddaughter Matilda Simon, the third Baron, who succeeded her father in 2002.
+As of 2022 the title is held by his granddaughter Matilda Simon, the third Baron, who succeeded her father in 2002 (while still designated male), and came out in 2015 as the first openly transgender peer in the United Kingdom.